 Similar to the Snap, the pop-up flash on the top is how you control the camera.
 You can turn the camera on by popping it up and turn it off by pressing it back down.

-What sets this camera apart is the pop-up flash, which the previous camera did not.
+What sets this camera apart is the pop-up flash, which the previous camera did not have one.
 There is also a small mirror located on the front of the camera, which can help you line up your images – especially selfies.
 The back of this camera features an LCD screen that you can use not only to frame your pictures correctly, but it also is excellent for reviewing and editing the image your images.

 With that being said, it is not as advanced as other digital cameras, and you are limited to what you can see and do from the screen.
 There is a slot for you to place the ZINK papers on the back of the camera, and there is also a wrist strap to help you help keep the camera safe on your wrist.